Mayhem, mischief and Masi: Abu Dhabi, one year on

 ---

 Raceday.
-The Orange Army came in their thousands to support Verstappen, chasing a debut crown, who put his Red Bull on pole position in qualifying on Saturday, three-tenths quicker than his arch rival.
-Alongside him on the front row: Hamilton, who was driving for a place in history and a record-breaking eighth World Championship.
+The Orange Army came in their thousands to support Verstappen, chasing a debut crown, who put his Red Bull on pole position in qualifying on Saturday, 3/10ths quicker than his arch-rival.
+Alongside him on the front row: Hamilton, who was driving for a place in history and a record-breaking eighth world championship.

-2021 had seen collisions, crashes and mouth-watering moments of drama that had enthralled millions worldwide.
-From late loggerheads in Bahrain and a season-defining crash at Silverstone to the double-retirement in Monza and toing and froing at Interlagos, the protagonists had been at each other’s throats on the track with their bosses – Christian Horner and Toto Wolff – following suit in the media pen.
+The 2021 season had seen collisions, crashes and mouthwatering moments of drama that had enthralled millions worldwide.
+From late loggerheads in Bahrain and a season-defining crash at Silverstone to the double retirement in Monza and toing and froing at Interlagos, the protagonists had been at each other’s throats on the track with their bosses – Christian Horner and Toto Wolff – following suit in the media pen.

 Now, a week on from a frantic Saudi Arabian GP which saw Hamilton and Verstappen come together three times, it was time to face the music.
-Martin Brundle notes on commentary: “Something is going to happen in the next 58 laps.
+Martin Brundle notes in commentary: “Something is going to happen in the next 58 laps.
 We’re just not sure what.”

 Little did he know.